zuplo/docs/docs/conferences/conference-prize.md

 ### Step 2 - Create a gateway

-Create a new gateway (it takes less than a minute)
+You can use the same gateway you used in yesterdays challenge or, create a new gateway (it takes less than a minute)

 ### Step 3 - Add a new route